afzalch/CS-Topics/Security/README.md

-Asymmetric Encryption - one key is used to encrypt and another key is used to decrypt Server distributes public key publically while private key is kept hidden and used to decrypt any messages sent that have been encrypted using the public keys
+Asymmetric Encryption - one key is used to encrypt and another key is used to decrypt Server distributes public key publicly while private key is kept hidden and used to decrypt any messages sent that have been encrypted using the public keys

-Cons is that it is slower than symmetric encryption because keys can be quite a fair bit larger than the keys used in symmetric encyrption
+Cons is that it is slower than symmetric encryption because keys can be quite a fair bit larger than the keys used in symmetric encryption

 HTTPS:
 Need to trust that public key cryptography and signature works
-1) Any message encypted with public key can only be decrypted with their private key
+1) Any message encrypted with public key can only be decrypted with their private key
-2) Anyone with access to __ pubnlic key can verify that a message (signature) could only have been created by someone with access to ___'s private key
+2) Anyone with access to __ public key can verify that a message (signature) could only have been created by someone with access to ___'s private key

 ## Certificates